A Beginner's Guide to var, let, and const in JavaScript

 What is let?

-are block-scoped, meaning they are only accessible within the block of code they were declared in, such as within a function, loop, or conditional statement.
-Unlike var
+In JavaScript, let is a keyword used to declare variables.
+Variables declared with let are block-scoped, meaning they are only accessible within the block of code they were declared in, such as within a function, loop, or conditional statement.
+Unlike var, let declarations are not hoisted to the top of their scope, so they can only be accessed after they have been declared.

 let userName = "Max"